 This command triggers a factory reset of the module.
-First, the default User Settings are restored, then the module is reset.
+First, the default user settings are restored, then the module is reset.

-Please note that the GPIO configuration specified in chapter 10 is also reset to default.
+Note that the GPIO configuration specified in chapter 10 is also reset to default.

 Start signal Command Length CS 0x02 0x1C 0x00 0x00 0x1E